IIIT-Sricity-FSD-2024-2028/14_BinaryMinds/DomainExpertInteraction.md

 - RBAC will restrict actions based on defined roles:
   - Applicant: Submit and track applications
   - Field Officer: Verify documents and update review status
   - Department Officer: Approve or reject applications
+- An audit trail means a record of everything that happens in the system, like: who logged in who approved or rejected an application  system will retain all these for few years